opendxl/opendxl-streaming-client-python/pydoc/_sources/basicconsumeexample.rst.txt

                         topics=CHANNEL_TOPIC_SUBSCRIPTIONS)

-The first step is to create a channel to the consumer service.
-The channel includes the URL to the consumer service, ``CHANNEL_URL``, and credentials that the client uses to authenticate itself to the service, ``CHANNEL_USERNAME`` and ``CHANNEL_PASSWORD``.
+The first step is to create a channel to the streaming service.
+The channel includes the URL to the streaming service, ``CHANNEL_URL``, and credentials that the client uses to authenticate itself to the service, ``CHANNEL_USERNAME`` and ``CHANNEL_PASSWORD``.